Ways to pay your rent

 If you live in one of our shared ownership homes, your rent is set by a clause in the lease and allows an increase of Retail Price Index (RPI) + 0.5%.

 Retail Price Index is another measure of inflation used and is usually higher than the Consumer Price Index (CPI).
-If you're a shared owner, your rent will be increased by 9.4%.
+If you're a shared owner, your rent will be increased by 9.4% for 2024.

 There are a few reasons why you could be paying a different amount in rent to your neighbour.
 Two of the most common reasons are that you have a different type of tenancy so your rent is set in a different way, or that your neighbour moved in on a different date and their rent was calculated based on the rent setting formula at the time.